DanudonSrithananun/COVID-19-Analysis1/README.md

-# COVID-19-Analysis1
+# COVID-19-Analysis
-A Collection of COVID-19 Data analysis with sql
+A Collection of COVID-19 Data analysis with SQL

+# COVID-19-Aanalysis